Best Nursing Schools in New Mexico

 BSN programs can be competitive.
 While programs vary, you'll want to be sure you have something similar to the following completed before you apply:

-- Completed pre-requisite courses with grade of C or better
+- Completed pre-requisite courses with a grade of C or better

 - Pass each section (reading comprehension, vocabulary & general knowledge, grammar, basic math skills, biology, and chemistry) of the HESI A2 exam with 75% or higher